What is sleep paralysis?

 What causes sleep paralysis?

-Sleep paralysis may occur on its own.
-It is not necessarily a sign of any problems.
-Sleep paralysis may also be related to medical conditions, including migraine, mental health (anxiety disorders), obstructive sleep apnoea, and a long-term brain disorder called narcolepsy.
+Sleep paralysis is not necessarily a sign of any problems.
+Sleep paralysis may occur on its own or it may be related to medical conditions, including migraine, mental health (anxiety disorders), obstructive sleep apnoea, and a long-term brain disorder called narcolepsy.
 People with narcolepsy have extreme daytime drowsiness and sudden attacks of sleep, regardless of circumstances.

 Sleep paralysis is also linked to:

 - not getting enough sleep (sleep deprivation or insomnia) or having regular disturbances to sleep such as shift work

 - irregular sleeping patterns, for example those experienced by shift workers or students, or because of jet lag

 In most people, sleep paralysis occurs so rarely that no treatment is needed.
 Getting enough sleep may reduce the likelihood of experiencing sleep paralysis.
 Most adults need between 7 and 9 hours of sleep a night.
 Keeping to a regular sleeping pattern by going to bed around the same time each night may also help.

 Other ways to improve your sleeping habits include:

 - reducing consumption of coffee and other caffeinated drinks

 - getting regular exercise, but not too close to bedtime